FL550/dwd_weather/README.md

 1. Pick the "Weather Forecast" card.
 1. In the following configuration dialog, choose the weather entity you need.
 1. If you would like to display the forecast, check the corresponding slider.
 1. Per default the info displayed below the current temperature are the temperature extrema for this day.
-If if would like to chaange this, you can enter the following in the field "Secondary Info Attribute":
+If if would like to change this, you can enter the following in the field "Secondary Info Attribute":
    - `humidity`
    - `pressure`
    - `wind_bearing`